-- 1. The Welfare Transition Scholarship Program (TANF funded) - a.
-Purpose: Project STARS (Scholarship Tuition for At-Risk Students) is a prepaid college tuition program administered by the Florida Prepaid College Foundation.
+- 1. The Welfare Transition Scholarship Program (MOE funded) - a.
+Purpose: Prepaid college tuition programs are administered by the Florida Prepaid College Foundation.
 The scholarships serve as incentives for at risk students from low-income families to graduate from high school. - b.
-Eligibility Criteria: This program is a TANF-funded program.
-The students who receive these scholarships must be from needy families with a child living with a custodial parent or caretaker relative and meet the income test required for Department of Agriculture's free and reduced lunch program (185% FPL).
+Eligibility Criteria: This program is an MOE funded program.
+The students who receive these scholarships must be from needy families with a child living with a custodial parent or caretaker relative and meet the income test required for Department of Agriculture's free and reduced lunch program (185 percent FPL).
 They must remain drug free, crime free and refrain from other risky behaviors in order to maintain their eligibility for the scholarships.

 The Florida Prepaid Tuition Scholarship Program is established to provide economically disadvantaged youth with prepaid postsecondary tuition scholarships.
-The direct-support organization established pursuant to s.
-1009.983 shall administer the program with the assistance and cooperation of the Department of Education to:
+The direct-support organization established pursuant to section 1009.983 shall administer the program with the assistance and cooperation of the Department of Education to:

-- (1) Provide an incentive for economically disadvantaged youth to improve school attendance and academic performance in order to graduate and pursue a postsecondary education. - (2) Obtain the commitment and involvement of private sector entities by virtue of funding matches with a ratio of 50 percent provided by the private sector and 50 percent provided by the state.
+- Provide an incentive for economically disadvantaged youth to improve school attendance and academic performance in order to graduate and pursue a postsecondary education. - Obtain the commitment and involvement of private sector entities by virtue of funding matches with a ratio of 50 percent provided by the private sector and 50 percent provided by the state.

-- (3) Purchase prepaid tuition scholarships for students certified by the Department of Education to the direct-support organization who meet minimum economic and school requirements and remain drug free and crime free. - (a) For the purpose of this subsection, "drug free" means not being convicted of, or adjudicated delinquent for, any violation of chapter 893 after being designated a recipient of a Florida prepaid tuition scholarship. - (b) For the purpose of this subsection, "crime free" means not being convicted of, or adjudicated delinquent for, any felony or first-degree misdemeanor as defined in ss.
-775.08 and 775.081 after being designated a recipient of a Florida prepaid tuition scholarship.
+- Purchase prepaid tuition scholarships for students certified by the Department of Education to the direct-support organization who meet minimum economic and school requirements and remain drug free and crime free. - For the purpose of this subsection, "drug free" means not being convicted of, or adjudicated delinquent for, any violation of chapter 893 after being designated a recipient of a Florida prepaid tuition scholarship. - For the purpose of this subsection, "crime free" means not being convicted of, or adjudicated delinquent for, any felony or first-degree misdemeanor as defined in sections 775.08 and 775.081 after being designated a recipient of a Florida prepaid tuition scholarship.